Personal Safety Considerations

 - Security officers will respond to all reports of emergencies, crime and or criminal activity.
 Officers will complete an “Incident Report” for any reported crime which occurred on Edmonds College property.
 Reports are confidential within the guidelines established by the General Education Provisions Act and the Campus Security Act.
 Some reports may be made available to assist the complainant to file an insurance claim.

 - If it is an emergency, 911 should also be notified.
 Emergency calls involve crimes in progress, offender still at the scene of the crime, and accidents involving injuries.
-(From a campus phone you must dial 9-911.)

 - When reporting the crime, remember to remain calm, speak clearly, explain why you are calling, give the exact location of the situation, and stay on the line until the operator ends the call.